SciComm 2022 will be virtual (with some in-person events), August 17-19. All times listed are CDT.

 The conference will contain four keynotes, six featured speakers, and more than a dozen breakout discussions.

-Forge collaborations over Zoom during entertainment and networking on Friday and Saturday evenings.
+Forge collaborations during the conference with entertainment and networking (in person and virtual).

 A chance to present your research to the public and get feedback from conference participants.